The Mountain Retreat

 Luke 12:9-10

 Clearly God is simply saying this sin will never be forgiven, there is no implication whatsoever that there is forgiveness for sin after death.
-Moreover, that would contradict other scriptures that clearly teach exactly what the wages of sin is, how eternal it is, and why we needed a Saviour to avoid it.
+Moreover, that would contradict other scriptures that clearly teach exactly what the wages of sin is, how eternal it is, and why we needed a Savior to avoid it.

 But even with such evidence, there will always be a segment that will delude themselves in thinking that there is a second chance after death.
 I received the following message some time ago from someone who was sure that it justified his belief that there must be a Purgatory.
 But carefully note that while on the surface he may appear to make a good point, once compared and tested by the word of God, we see that it is based on sloppy exegesis, and reading "into" scripture, rather than reading out of scripture.
 It has no foundation whatsoever on which to stand.